-Visiting Father Christmas is one of the most important and exciting times of the year, where your children share their Christmas wishlists.
+Visiting Father Christmas is one of the most important and exciting times of the year even in 2021, where your children share their Christmas wishlists.

-Here are our top 10 Christmas experiences to take your children to this year.
+Here are our top 10 Christmas experiences to take your children to this year – both in person and virtually.
 Many of these suggestions are so popular they book up very early.

 1. LaplandUK – Berkshire

 Lapland UK is a family Christmas experience like no other.
 A visit to Lapland UK isn’t simply a visit to see Father Christmas.
 Unless you actually visit Santa in Lapland (which is one of the most magical holidays you will ever have) – Lapland UK the best Christmas experience that you will ever have in the UK.
 A forest has been transformed into a snowy winter wonderland, where you walk through a guided theatrical tour, meeting certain characters along the way.

 During your three and a half hour journey you experience a Narnia like wonderland of snow covered trees and pathways, beautiful snow covered buildings and brilliant actors.